 An Onerous Contract is, as the word implies, a contract that becomes a financial burden for the company.
-As total cost of fulfilling this contract or project is higher than expected economic benefits that company derives from it.
+The total cost of fulfilling this contract or project is higher than the expected economic benefits that the company derives from it.

 International Accounting Standard IAS 37 guides on the definition and accounting treatment of onerous contracts.
 According to IAS 37, it is a contract “in which unavoidable costs of fulfilling contractual obligations exceed economic benefits that are expected.”